hci-lab-um/heuristics-for-test-tool-design/About-the-research/Dis_Chapter5_Experiences_with_Tools.md

 ---
 </details>
 *This is a summary of part of Isabel Evans' dissertation published on the University of Malta Open Access Repository OAR@UM.
-The full dissertation may be downloaded as a PDF from https://www.um.edu.mt/library/oar/handle/123456789/144337*
+The [full dissertation may be downloaded as a PDF from University of Malta Open Access](https://www.um.edu.mt/library/oar/handle/123456789/144337)*